sborto86/project-IV-sentiment-analysis-api/README.md

 ```console
 python main.py
 ```
-4) Start sending request to the API.
+4) Start sending requests to the API.
 [Click here for Full documentation]()

 ## Database

 The SQL database schema and tables are created automatically upon the first request.

-Alternativetly, fulldatabase.sql file can be executed in MySQL to create the database
+Alternatively, fulldatabase.sql file can be executed in MySQL to create the database

 ### SQL database schema